Student Advocacy and Intervention

 Q: What should I do if I am faced with a medical or family emergency that prevents me from attending class?

-A: Please communicate directly with your professors if you are able.
+A: Please communicate directly with your professors if you are able to do so.
 In the event that you need to leave campus unexpectedly due to an emergency, you may request a Student Emergency Notification, which is a courtesy notice distributed by the Dean of Students Office informing faculty of an expected period of absence.
 The decision to classify this absence as excused is at the discretion of each individual faculty member.
 You are expected to work directly with your professors to address any missed class work.

 Q: I am experiencing an unforeseen financial hardship.
 Can SAI help?